NeleSchallenberg/myFlix-Angular-client/README.md

 - Install and use the latest version of node
 - Install Angluar CLI: `npm install -g @angular/cli`
-- Clone the repository `git clone https://github.com/NeleSchallenberg/myFlix-Angular-client.git`
+- Clone the repository: `git clone https://github.com/NeleSchallenberg/myFlix-Angular-client.git`
 - Navigate to the project folder in your terminal: `cd myFlix-Angular-client`
 - Run `ng serve --open` to open the app on a development server (`http://localhost:4200/`)